Parking frequently asked questions

 I am a wheelchair user.
 Where can I safely be dropped off at the main entrance?

-You will be able to continue to use the drop off and collection zones at the hospital.
+You can continue to use the drop off and collection zones at the hospital.

 I am a parent/guardian with a child staying in hospital overnight.
 Where can I park my vehicle?